Physical processes in protoplanetary disks

 Up to straightforward variations due to differing conventions (e.g. some authors define $h = \sqrt{2} c_s / \Omega_{\rm K}$) these formulae define the vertical structure of the most basic disk model (isothermal, with a gaussian density profile).
-For many purposes, especially if one is mostly worried about conditions within a few $h$ of the mid-plane, it may be a perfectly adequate description.
+For many purposes it is an adequate description, especially if one is mostly worried about conditions within a few $h$ of the mid-plane, .

 The most obvious cause of gross departures from a gaussian density profile is a non-isothermal temperature profile.
 If the disk is accreting, gravitational potential energy that is thermalized in the optically thick interior will need a vertical temperature gradient ${\rm d}T / {\rm d} z < 0$ in order to be transported to the disk photosphere and radiated.
 We will return to this effect in \S\ref{subsec_thermal} and \S\ref{sec_evolution}, after assessing the other assumptions inherent in equation~(\ref{eq_gaussian}).
 We first note that the simplification to $z \ll r$ is convenient but not necessary, and that we can integrate equation~(\ref{eq_hydrostatic}) without this assumption to give,